The editorial staff will not review the paper which is not formatted in accordance with the “Rules of Formatting the Article”.

 If the title page of the source does not contain a reference to the author and/or editor and is published by the organization, then the organization is indicated as the author of the source.
 The organization does not refer to publishing houses or printing-house.

 Last name of the author, initials or the name., Year of publication.
 Title of the book.
 Place of publication: Publisher.
 Page number.
-Available at: address of the web-page [date of access 10 April 2020].
+[Online], Available at: address of the web-page [ Accessed 10 April 2020].

 The full stop is not used at the end of the online source.